Is your home healthy? It’s a question seniors need to ask themselves in order to “age in place” safely.

 “Our goal is to work with you to honor your wishes while we help ensure that you can safely stay in your home and maintain your quality of life as you age,” Sigal says.
 “We know that more than one-third of injuries among older adults occur in the bathroom, and we can help modify that risk and allow you to comfortably age in place.”

 This article is the second in a series on helping seniors age in place.
-Future articles will focus on senior safety in the kitchen and feature one family’s story about successfully helping their loved one age in place.
+Additional articles focus on senior safety in the kitchen and feature one family's story about successfully helping their loved one age in place.

 For the news media: To talk with Claire Sigal about aging in place for an upcoming story, contact Erica Carlson, senior public relations specialist, at email@example.com.